GovTechSG/apex-cloud-docs/docs/monitoring/dashboards.md

    - API-Requests Quarterly
    - API-Requests Yearly

+   **Note:** You can use the search functionality to filter the list of  dashboards.

-**Note:** Aside from the monitoring dashboards, you can also view the Traffic Trace dashboard to troubleshoot API issues.
+Aside from the monitoring dashboards, you can also view the Traffic Trace dashboard to troubleshoot API issues.
 For more information, refer to the [APEX Cloud Troubleshooting Guide](https://docs.developer.tech.gov.sg/docs/apex-cloud-troubleshooting-guide/).